Heikowi/HWIFileDownload/README.md

 ## Features

 Based on `NSURLSession` HWIFileDownload offers system background operation even when the app is not running.
 Downloads can be started individually, cancelled, paused and resumed.
+All possible states are supported: not started, waiting for download, started (downloading), completed, paused, cancelled, error.
 When resuming cancelled downloads, previously downloaded data is reused. `NSProgress` is used for progress reporting and cancel/pause/resume event propagation.

 HWIFileDownload is backwards compatible down to iOS 6 (where `NSURLConnection` is used instead of `NSURLSession`).